 Therefore, data engineers need to be proficient not just in querying data and pulling metrics, but also in data structures, manipulation and security within SQL.
 Broadly, a data engineer may face SQL questions in these categories:

-This data engineering SQL questions guide provides an overview of the types of questions you might face, as well as example data engineer SQL questions to help you prepare for your interview.
+This data engineering SQL questions guide provides an overview of the types of the SQL data engineer interview questions you might face to help you prepare for your interview.

-SQL interview questions can vary from short-response explanations and definitions, to writing intermediate-to-advanced SQL queries.
+SQL interview questions for data engineers can vary from short-response explanations and definitions, to writing intermediate-to-advanced SQL queries.
 Here are the most frequently asked SQL topics:

 Database design questions are common in SQL interviews for data engineering roles.
 You should be prepared to design the database schema for an application.
 One step further, you might be asked to write a query to produce a metric, based on the schema you proposed.